wol-jsull/RAGPROJ/README.md

 This RAG system successfully demonstrates how embedding-based retrieval and lightweight generation can support question answering over a small and messy patent corpus.
 Retrieval performance was strong, with relevant text consistently ranked first, but answer support varied, and mild hallucinations were common.
 The system is appropriate for **educational exploration** but should not be used for legal or production purposes.

+User Question → Embedding → Retriever (k=5) → Relevant Chunks
+                                          ↓
+                            Generator (gpt-4.1-mini)
+                                          ↓
+                               Final Answer (RAG)

+AI Assistance Disclaimer:
+Portions of this project, including select code snippets, formatting suggestions, and text drafting, were assisted by ChatGPT (OpenAI).
+I reviewed, modified, and approved all generated material, and I accept all work as my own and am fully responsible for the outputs, interpretations, and decisions presented in this repository.